RajivCodeLab/MilkMint.App/docs/THEME_IMPLEMENTATION.md

 - Easy customization and extension
 - Professional, polished UI

-The theme system is production-ready and provides all necessary components for building the MilkBill app! 🎉
+The theme system is production-ready and provides all necessary components for building the MilkMint app! 🎉